 We would like to invite you to come see what Montana State University has to offer!
-A top tier research and community engagement institution, MSU is the number one choice in the state for Montana and out-of-state students.
+As a top tier research and community engagement institution, MSU is the number one choice in the state for Montana and out-of-state students.
 We hope you'll accept our invitation to come experience MSU.
 College is a big decision, and it is important to make sure MSU is the right place for you.

 We're here to help